 Tar command options and syntax explained

-The tar command is used to create and manage archives in Linux.
+The tar is a Linux command.
+It allows you to create and manage archives.
 An archive is a collection of multiple files, which can be transferred as a single file or stored as a backup copy.
 An archive file created with the tar command is also known as a tarball file.

 The tar command syntax